LEMUR: Learned Multi-Vector Retrieval: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the Research Council of Finland (grant \#361902 and the Flagship programme: Finnish Center for Artificial Intelligence FCAI).
-The authors wish to acknowledge CSC -- IT Center for Science, Finland, for computational resources.
+The authors acknowledge the research environment provided by ELLIS Institute Finland, as well as CSC -- IT Center for Science, Finland, for computational resources.

-\section{LEMUR hyperparameters}
+\section{LEMUR Hyperparameters}

-In this section, we list the hyperparameters used for training the model used in \textsc{Lemur} (see Sec.~\ref{sec:implementation}). \textsc{Lemur} is robust with respect to the hyperparameters and we use the same hyperparameters for all experiments in this paper.
+In this section, we list the hyperparameters used to train the \textsc{Lemur} model (see Section~\ref{sec:implementation}). \textsc{Lemur} is robust to the hyperparameters, and we use the same hyperparameters for all experiments in this paper.
+We did not observe benefits from using regularization because the model is a shallow network learning an exact, noise-free function.

 We also standardize the outputs for training the MLP using the global mean and standard deviation of the output values.